inkVerb/VIP/501/Lesson-10.md

 2. Drag single or multiple files into the area: *"Drop to upload!"*
 3. Check in all subdirectories of the media directory:$ `ls web/media/*`
 4. Check for new SQL entries:> `SELECT * FROM media_library;`
-5. Repeat these steps with many files, including fake and disallowed
+5. Repeat these steps with many files, including fake and disallowed; not all files will work, some only partially

 | **46** :$